How to turn a Costco type cardboard box into a “laundry basket” with some leftover fabric.

 The Idea: Creating a cardboard box laundry basket

 No matter what people tell you, words and ideas can change the world. – Robin Williams

 Have you ever had an idea in your head and thought it would be easy?
 In my head, this cardboard box would just “magically” get covered in fabric and be cute.

 In reality, it was a little more in-depth than that, BUT please don’t let that scare you.
 It just took a little more thinking and planning than my original – slap the fabric over it and call it a day. #lazycrafter

-And If you are a regular reader here, you know the Mister is the one that deals with exacts and that’s just what he did here with this….
+And, if you are a regular reader here, you know the Mister is the one that deals with exacts, like this DIY Wood Framed Floor Mirror, and that’s just what he did here with this project #thankgoodnessforthemister

-*We use affiliate links to show like or exact products used.
+*We use affiliate links and can earn from qualifying purchases.
 You can read our full disclosure policy HERE.

 - Leftover Queen/Double Sheet/Fabric